eddmann/eddmann.github.io/_posts/2023/2023-01-28-solving-the-advent-of-code-2022-calendar-using-my-own-programming-language-santa-lang.md

 More so, it would be the first time primarily using the language to solve these puzzles.
 I was initially wary of not being capable of completing each day in the language, perhaps even having to resort to another one.

-Fortunately, this was not the case, and the _TL;DR_ of this article would be that I was able to successfully implement each puzzle solution using santa-lang as my primary language 🎉.
+Fortunately, this was not the case, and the _TL;DR_ of this post would be that I was able to successfully implement each puzzle solution using santa-lang as my primary language 🎉.
 Throughout the calendar, I made a conscious effort to note down interesting aspects of the experience, which I have since categorised and wish to present below.

 ## The Journey